 The Buffalo Creek Preserve Trail is located in the town Mount Pleasant, NC in rural Cabarrus County.
 The trail features a natural surface trail and gravel road overland connector used for walking, hiking, running, and mountain biking.
-Visitors to Buffalo Creek Preserve Trail will first walk through a restored piedmont oak savannah.
+Visitors to Buffalo Creek Preserve Trail will first walk through a restored piedmont oak savanna.
 You will then walk along farm fields where a local farm is growing hay and grains.
 The trail then enters a young forest and follows along a bluff above Adams Creek.

 The farmland, over 130-acres, is leased to a local farmer here in Cabarrus County.
 The farmer has implemented Best Management Practices which supports farming and wildlife.
-While enjoying this property, please be respectful of this local farm's hard work to grow hay and grains (Corn, Soybeans, and Wheat) that are used to local feed cattle.
+While enjoying this property, please be respectful of this local farm's hard work to grow hay and grains (corn, soybeans, and wheat) that are used to local feed cattle.